woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 The previous steps have created a package, ``org.opengeo.suite.extension.wps.gs``, where inside we will implement the custom WPS functionality.
 Next, create another package that will contain helper methods for our functionality, called ``org.geotools.geometry.jts``.

-.. todo:: Where is this done?
-What are we creating?
-Why is it called ``org.geotools.geometry.jts``?
-Should say more here.

 Next add a class called ``PolygonTools`` with the following code.
 This class contains two methods: one to polygonize a set of Geometries (``polygonize(Geometry geometry)``) and one to split a polygon with a line (``splitPolygon(Geometry poly, Geometry line)``).